TruongDuy2607/endoscopy/README.md

 # Upper Gastrointestinal tract classification using Hierarchical Neural Network
+This research is funded by <span style="color:orange;"><b>The Viet Nam Ministry of Science and Technology under Grant No. KC-4.0-17/19-25 "Research and Develop Intelligent Diagnostic Assistance System for Upper Gastrointestinal Endoscopy Images"</b></span>.
 In this task, we propose a method to classify upper gastrointestinal endoscopic landmarks based on the Hierarchical Neural Network architecture.

-## 1. Format dataset
+## 1. Format data
 Each input data sample has a size of 224x224 and is assigned 2 labels corresponding to 2 branches: coarse branch and fine branch.